-“I’ve benefitted a lot and gained a lot from travelling abroad.
+“I’ve benefitted a lot and gained a lot from traveling abroad.
 We have an excellent travel abroad program.
 It’s easy, it’s painless and it gives you a lot of peace of mind because our Global Education Director Jenny Cataldi is amazing.
-Because of Franklin College’s great financial services for travelling abroad, I was able to get a substantial amount of scholarships to go, which was amazing because otherwise I would not have been able to afford it.
+Because of Franklin College’s great financial services for traveling abroad, I was able to get a substantial amount of scholarships to go, which was amazing because otherwise, I would not have been able to afford it.
 Franklin College is really great with scholarships.” – Snoke

 Ultimately, Ashley earned an internship in Ireland, working for the Irish Parliament over the summer.
 Between juggling stressful responsibilities and deciphering thick Irish accents, the history/political science double major learned a lot about herself during those two months abroad.
 However, one skill was surprisingly useful to Ashley.

 “When I was working in Ireland, oftentimes we would have to do research to give my boss some information about things he was talking about, kind of like talking points.
 And I was researching farming in Ireland and imports and exports, and a coworker was doing the same thing.
 I had such great ideas for the research and I constructed a really great argument over the topic he was talking about.
 I realized that because I had written so many research papers and received such great feedback on them, I was ready for this research project.” – Snoke

 At Franklin, homework isn’t just homework.
 It’s preparation for real-life experiences.